3 Min Read

 (Adds details, quotes on boost of steel output from economic policies)

 * Crude steel output boosted by infrastructure spending, housing

 * Weaker yen boosts export demand for Japanese steel

-* Output figures in line with METI forecast for 5-year high
+* Output figures in line with METI forecast for 5-year high in 2013

 By Yuka Obayashi

 TOKYO, Oct 18 (Reuters) - Japan's crude steel production for the April-September period hit a five-year high, buoyed by solid construction demand from higher government infrastructure spending and a rush to build homes ahead of a sales tax hike next year.

 Japan's steel output is a proxy for the health of the world's third-largest economy, and earlier this month its trade and industry ministry forecast that the country's crude steel output would hit a five-year high this calendar year.

 Prime Minister Shinzo Abe, whose economic policies have begun to stir the Japanese economy out of years of lethargy, decided this month that the government will raise the sales tax rate in April to 8 percent from the current 5 percent, in a bid to rein in Japan's public debt.